PhpGt/Dom/README.md

-# phpgt dom
-The modern DOM API for PHP 7 projects
+# The modern DOM API for PHP 7 projects

 ***